connectthefuture/imagemagick_api/README.md

 ### Postman

 We created some sample calls via Postman.
-You will need to update an environment and add the url and token variable where:
+You will need to update an environment and add the url, token, and file variable where:
  * url = {ec2 instance ip:5000}
  * token = {ec2 instance id}
  * file = {name of file you upload}